rkfg/regolancer/README.md

       --allow-unbalance-from  let the source channel go below 50% local liquidity, use if you want to drain a channel; you should also set --pfrom to >50
       --allow-unbalance-to    let the target channel go above 50% local liquidity, use if you want to refill a channel; you should also set --pto to >50
   -s, --stat=                 save successful rebalance information to the specified CSV file
-      --node-cache=           save and load other nodes information to this file, improves cold start performance --node-cache-lifetime=  nodes with last update older than this time (in minutes) will be removed from cache after loading it (default: 1440)
+      --node-cache-filename=  save and load other nodes information to this file, improves cold start performance --node-cache-lifetime=  nodes with last update older than this time (in minutes) will be removed from cache after loading it (default: 1440)
 ```